-Facebook Removes Trump Political Ads With Nazi Symbol.
+Facebook Removes Trump Ads With Symbol Used By Nazis.
 Campaign Calls It An 'Emoji'

 "Our policy prohibits using a banned hate group's symbol to identify political prisoners without the context that condemns or discusses the symbol," the spokesperson told NPR.

 One of the political advertisements claimed that "dangerous MOBS of far-left groups are running through our streets and causing absolute mayhem."
 The ad went on to say protesters are destroying America's cities by rioting.
-"It's absolute madness," the ad stated.
+"It's absolute madness," the ad said.

-Some prisoners in Nazi concentration camps were identified with colored inverted triangles sewn onto uniforms in order to allow SS guards to identify the alleged grounds for being detained, according to the Holocaust Memorial Museum.
+Some prisoners in Nazi concentration camps were identified with colored inverted triangles sewn onto uniforms to allow SS guards to identify the alleged grounds for being detained, according to the U.S. Holocaust Memorial Museum.

 The President of the United States is campaigning for reelection using a Nazi concentration camp symbol.— Bend the Arc: Jewish Action (@jewishaction) June 18, 2020